R0GGER/maflplus/docs/home.md

 ### Background

 Set a full-screen background image from your data volume, with an optional color overlay for readability.
+In `/admin` you can pick an existing file or upload a new one — uploads are stored as WebP at 80% quality.

 ```yaml
 background: background.jpg